Our Channel Payments for Ecosystem Services (CPES) project has now moved from its initial research and development phase to delivery.

 Thank you for supporting our work.

-If you wish to discuss this in further detail, please contact Project Manager Hazel Kendall via the form below.
+If you would like to discuss how you can get involved, please contact Project Manager Hazel Kendall via the form below.

 Follow @InterregCPES on Twitter